top of page

 Research at the University of Lincoln in the United Kingdom (UK) found that dogs “can recognize emotions in humans by combining information from different senses.”
 Dogs use a combination of facial recognition, body language, and smell to sense things about their owners.

 It is well known that dogs are excellent at detecting cancers and illnesses before they are diagnosed.
 They do this by smelling certain chemicals in your blood through your breath and body odor.
-Dogs are also able to pick up the scent of elevated stress hormones (cortisol) in your body, as well as sensing both low and elevated serotonin and dopamine levels.

 Pets can distract us from the pain by forcing us to concentrate on them, taking our mind off ourselves for a while.